 Six Figure is a biweekly PiggyVest series that focuses on how real Nigerians achieved dramatic income growth, making them millionaires.

-For this week’s episode of Six Figure, we spoke to a software engineer who earns around ₦800k monthly.
-He shares his career inspiration and gives some advice for aspiring software engineers who want to earn six figures.
+For this week’s episode of Six Figure, we spoke to a data engineer who went from graduate trainee to earning around ₦1.4m monthly.
+He shares his motivation for working hard and gives some advice for aspiring data engineers who want to earn six figures.

 What was your first job?